 I am serving as a chair of Aditya Vikram’s Graduate Supervisory Committee.
 The committee includes Dr. Ashraf Gaffar (co-chair) and Dr. Michael Findler (member).

 Traumatic injuries are the leading cause of death in children under 18, with head trauma being the leading cause of death in children below 5.
 A large but unknown number of traumatic injuries are non-accidental, i.e. inflicted.
 The lack of sensitivity and specificity required to diagnose Abusive Head Trauma (AHT) from radiological studies results in putting the children at risk of re-injury and death.
 Modern Deep Learning techniques can be utilized to detect Abusive Head Trauma using Computer Tomography (CT) scans.
-Training models using these techniques is only a part of building AI driven Computer Aided Diagnostic systems.
+Training models using these techniques are only a part of building AI-driven Computer-Aided Diagnostic systems.
 There are challenges in deploying the models to make them highly available and scalable.

-The results are analyzed based on accuracy of the models, the feasibility of their implementation as APIs and load testing the Kubernetes cluster.
+The results are analyzed based on the accuracy of the models, the feasibility of their implementation as APIs, and load testing the Kubernetes cluster.
 The results suggest the need of Data Annotation at the Slice level for CT scans and an increase in the Data Collection process.
-Load Testing reveals the auto-scalability feature of the cluster to serve high number of requests.
-The current challenges are discussed, as well as scope for future work.
+Load Testing reveals the auto-scalability feature of the cluster to serve a high number of requests.
+The current challenges are discussed, as well as the scope for future work.